-The upcoming IPO of Waaree Energies is set to be one of the most anticipated public offers in recent months.
+The upcoming Waaree Energies IPO is set to be one of the most anticipated public offers in recent months.
 As India’s largest solar photovoltaic (PV) module manufacturer, Waaree’s move into the stock market could signal significant changes for investors looking to capitalize on the growing renewable energy sector.

 The company aims to raise ₹4,321 crore through a combination of fresh equity and an Offer for Sale (OFS) from existing shareholders.
 But what does this mean for investors, and how will it affect the broader market?